medatechnology/simplehttp/framework/README.md

 ### 5. WebSocket Implementation

-If your framework supports WebSockets, you'll need to implement the `MedaWebsocket` interface as well:
+If your framework supports WebSockets, you'll need to implement the SimpleHTTP `Websocket` interface as well:

 ```go
 // framework/gin/websocket.go (or include in context.go)